nebulab/dev_tools/README.md

 # Dev Tools

-Boring to add commons development gems to our projects Gemfile we decide to create this repo to include just it to have our favourite development tools ready to use, the tool presents in this repo are:
+It's boring to add common development gems to our projects' Gemfile so we decided to create this gem to include all of our favourite development tools ready to use, the tools in this repo are:

 * [**Pry**][pry] for a powerful shell alternative to IRB.
 * [**Pry Rails**][pry-rails] for additional commands (`show-routes`,